tanuku-saikarthik/-GDSC-youtube-bookmarker/README.md

 # youtube-bookmarker

-Learn how ot develop a chrome extension
+Learn how to develop a chrome extension